Can I Get Insurance Money If I Wasn’t Wearing A Seat Belt?

 Virginia law requires drivers and front seat passengers to wear a seat belt when traveling in a car.
 Even though the law requires that seat belts be worn, the same law also says that the fact that someone was not wearing a seat belt is not admissible as evidence at trial.
 Basically, this means that the fact that someone wasn’t wearing a seat belt in an accident can’t be brought up at trial.

 But, if you are trying to settle your case, an insurance adjuster might try to lower the value of your case if you weren’t wearing a seat belt.
 Often, they will do this regardless of whether they are aware of the Virginia law saying that not wearing your seat belt is not admissible.
-So, what does all of this mean?

 What Does All Of This Mean?